MarkhamLee/kubernetes-k3s-cluster-for-data-and-iot-projects/setup_documentation/pfSense.md

     2) Under SLS/TLS certificate select the one you just created
     3) Under "Alternate Hostnames" type in the local domain you created in step 9
 15) Go to System --> Certificates and then the certificates tab, you should see your new cert and under the "In Use" column you should see "webConfigurator, DNS Resolver".
 If some reason you don't, doublecheck the prior step.
-    * Note: you should also see the self-signed cert created when you first step pfSense, I just deleted it once I had Acme setup.
+    * Note: you should also see the self-signed cert created when you first setup pfSense, I just deleted it once I had Acme setup.
 16) Once things look good, go to Services --> Acme --> Certificates to generate a production cert.
 Just click "Add" and make sure to select: "encryption-key-lets-encrypt-prodution" under "Acme Account" and then fill things out as as you did in step #6.
 17) Go to the System --> Advanced and selet the production cert
 18) reboot